StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 1. [ ] True
 1. [x] False

-### True or False: We should rely on God's promises in the Bible, not try to twist them into whatever we might want them to be. {#what-we-believe-will-always-become-a-reality-if-and-only-if-we-target-our-faith-properly-true-or-false-we-should-rely-on-god-s-promises-in-the-bible-not-try-to-twist-them-into-whatever-we-might-want-them-to-be}
+### True or False: We should rely on God's promises in the Bible, not try to twist them into whatever we might want them to be. {#what-we-believe-will-always-become-a-reality-if-and-only-if-we-target-our-faith-properly-true-or-false-we-should-rely-on-gods-promises-in-the-bible-not-try-to-twist-them-into-whatever-we-might-want-them-to-be}

 1. [x] True
 1. [ ] False